Visiting the Library

 - Fidgets can help children channel energy, control emotions, and utilize critical thinking skills.

 The Youth Department also offers a monthly Sensory Saturday program designed to engage your child’s senses with a variety of sensory art projects and sensory play.
-Sensory Saturday is an inclusive play group for children who receive therapy and is for kids from birth through 5 years of age.
+A licensed physical therapist, occupational therapist, or speech therapist from Westside Children’s Therapy will be available to support children of all abilities and their families.

 The Youth Department has many great materials available for checkout!
 Ask staff about adapted books, Braille books, ebooks, and audiovisual materials.
 You can also check out this book list of resources for parents and teachers.